 Everything you need to know about measure reporting

-When it’s time to submit measures reporting, it can seem overwhelming at first.
+When it’s time to submit measures, it can initially seem overwhelming.
 Whether this is your first time going through the process or you’ve been managing measures and reporting for your organization for years, you may have questions.
 We have answers!

 Our standards are the policies, procedures and rules required for an organization to obtain and maintain URAC accreditation.
 The standards are intended to provide a base in which quality can be achieved.
 Our performance measures are tools used to evaluate quality and/or cost.
 These programs are designated by the RPT-1 (M) and RPT-2 (L) standards.
 Measures are reported as a numerator, denominator and rate.